Need to know: Bowel Cancer Awareness Month

 Unexplained weight loss

 A pain or lump in your tummy

 If you have one or more of these symptoms, it’s important to see a doctor and to remember that other health problems can cause similar symptoms.

 See more here.

 Why is screening so important?

 The test is simple and can be carried out at home.
-You need to collect three samples of your poo over a maximum of two weeks (10 days in Scotland) and then send them back in the hygienically sealed freepost envelope provided.
 The test looks for hidden blood in your stool, which can be a sign of bowel cancer.
 Results are usually with you around two weeks later.